Magik11/poracleWiki/discordbot.md

 ![](assets/Screen%20Shot%202017-12-07%20at%2002.12.19.png)

-You need to tick the 'server member intents' for Poracle's role checking to work
+You need to tick the 'server member intents' and 'presence intents' for Poracle's role checking to work

 ![](assets/discord-bot-server-members-intent.png)